 - Other marketing and sales activity

-If you do this, you’ll have more productive prospect interactions, improve your lead generation and ultimately generate more business.
+If you do this, you’ll have more productive prospect interactions, improve your lead generation, and ultimately this is how to improve sales and generate more business.

 Ready to talk?